patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 2. Which catalog item would you use if you want to **build a 12-factor microservice**?

-3. What tool could you use to **chat with the team** if you have any issues?
+3. What tool can you use to **chat with the team** if you have any issues?

 ### Dashboard <a name="dashboard"></a>
-Click **Menu** (in the top left corner of the page) and then select **Dashboard** to navigate to the Dashboard page.
+Click **Menu** in the top left corner of the page, and then select **Dashboard** to navigate to the Dashboard page.
 The Dashboard page provides an overview of the current status of the ICP cluster.
 ![ICP Dashboard](images/treasurehunt/dashboard.jpg)

 Locate the following information: